 Sales by our foreign subsidiaries are generally transacted in the respective local currencies and are translated into U.S. dollars using average rates of exchange for each monthly accounting period to which they relate.
 Most of our product purchases from third-party manufacturers are transacted in U.S. dollars.
-Consequently, our sales and net earnings are affected by changes in currency exchange rates, with sales and earnings generally increasing with a weakening U.S. dollar and decreasing with a strengthening U.S. dollar, see "Item 7A.
-Quantitative and Qualitative Disclosures About Market Risk" and more specifically under the caption "Foreign Currency Exchange Risk" for further information.
+Consequently, our sales and net earnings are affected by changes in currency exchange rates, with sales and earnings generally increasing with a weakening U.S. dollar and decreasing with a strengthening U.S. dollar.